 A.4.2.1 The discharge of liquid carbon dioxide is known to produce electrostatic charges that, under certain conditions, could create a spark.
-(See NFPA 77, Recommended Practice on Static Electricity.)
+(See NFPA 77.)

 Carbon dioxide does not extinguish fires where the following materials are actively involved in the combustion process: